mukul-rathi/old-personal-website/_posts/2018-08-31-Backpropagation.md

     Another useful equation is the element-wise product of two matrices:

     $$C_{ij} = A_{ij}B_{ij} \iff  C=A*B$$
-* *Sanity check the * - check the dimensions of the matrices all match (the derivative matrix should have same dimensions as the original matrix, and all matrices being multiplied together should have dimensions that align.
+* *Sanity check the dimensions* - check the dimensions of the matrices all match (the derivative matrix should have same dimensions as the original matrix, and all matrices being multiplied together should have dimensions that align.

 ### Backpropagating through layer l: